Compiled by the Road Trip Alberta team

 Found in Brooks, Piston Broke Brewing has a beer for everyone.
 Boasting ten taps of craft beer as well as an extensive menu featuring Canadian ingredients, this Alberta brewery is home to such innovative offerings as the Righty Tighty Wheat Ale, the OATSmobile Brown Ale, the Tiki Torque Tropical IPA, and the Kickin’ Back Pilsner.
 Piston Broke Brewing is definitely worth a stop in Brooks for the perfect pint.

 Jasper Brewing Co.
 (Jasper)

 If you’re looking for a brewery with a view, look no further than the Jasper Brewing Company.
-With a food menu filled with hearty choices that range from poutine to wild boar tacos, the brewery might just become your favourite place to hang out in Jasper.
-The beer menu is both extensive and impressive, with all the classics to choose from: IPAs, stouts, saisons, and just about every ale you could dream of.
+With a food menu with hearty choices ranging from poutine to wild boar tacos, the brewery might become your favourite place to hang out in Jasper.
+The beer menu is both extensive and impressive, with all the classics to choose from: IPAs, stouts, Saisons, and just about every ale you could dream of.

 Three Bears Brewery (Banff)

 The Three Bears Brewery in Banff is a fantastic place to unwind after a day of hiking or skiing.
 Head to the beautiful location – it’s found in a forest, and you can’t get much better than that – for a taste of the best of Rocky Mountain breweries.
 There’s even a retractable roof for stargazing!
 With a delicious food menu alongside a variety of mouthwatering beers to choose from, you can’t go wrong with this brewery.
 We particularly love their Milk Coffee Stout, Wishing Tree IPA, and Happy Trails Pale Ale (the latter tasting all the better after a day on the Banff hiking trails).